 There are 5 main types of small bowel cancer:

 Adenocarcinoma.
 Adenocarcinoma is the most common type of small bowel cancer, usually occurring in the duodenum or jejunum.
 Adenocarcinoma begins in the gland cells of the small bowel.
 This guide focuses on this type of small bowel cancer.

 Sarcoma.
 Small bowel sarcoma is generally a leiomyosarcoma, which is a tumor that arises in the muscle tissue that makes up part of the intestine.
 This type of tumor most often occurs in the ileum.
 Learn more about sarcoma.

 Gastrointestinal stromal tumor (GIST).
 GIST is an uncommon tumor that is believed to start in cells found in the walls of the gastrointestinal (GI) tract, called interstitial cells of Cajal (ICC).
 GIST belongs to a group of cancers called soft-tissue sarcomas.
 Learn more about gastrointestinal stromal tumors.

 Neuroendocrine tumor.
 Neuroendocrine tumors start in the hormone-producing cells of various organs and generally occur in the ileum.
-These can also be called a carcinoid tumor.
+These may also be called a carcinoid tumor.
 Learn more about neuroendocrine tumors.